• Skip to primary navigation

 GRAHAM CRACKER CRUST

 1. Adjust an oven rack to the center position and heat oven to 325 degrees.
 Process crackers in a food processor until fine crumbs form, about 30 seconds.
-Sprinkle melted butter over top and pulse to incorporate until the crumbs come together, about 5 pulses.
+Add sugar and melted butter over top and pulse to incorporate until the crumbs come together, about 5 pulses.

 2. Pour mixture into a pie plate and evenly press crumbs on the bottom and up the sides of the pie plate with the bottom of a measuring cup.
 Bake for 18 to 20 minutes or until browned and fragrant.
 Transfer crust to a wire rack to cool completely.